“Not This Year Sisi”: Girlfriend Disses Boyfriend’s Baby Mama and Catches Heat Online

 A local babe's attempt to shade her boyfriend's baby mama took an unexpected turn when social media users chose to protect the other woman, even though they had no idea who she was.

-The woman, whose TikTok handle is @call_me_waza, shared a post implying that her boyfriend's ex was stalking her, and the post gained over 2K comments from women who spoke for the other woman.
+The woman, whose TikTok handle is @call_me_waza, shared a post implying that her boyfriend's ex was stalking her, and the post gained over 2K comments from women who spoke on behalf of the other woman.

 Read also